-According to Hindu wedding rituals the act of marriage, akin to the exchange of rings, is sealed in the tying of the Mangalsutra literally translated from Sanskrit as the ‘Sacred’ (mangala) ‘Thread’ (sutra).
-It’s also known as Thaali or Mangalyam.
-It consists of a pendant – a gold ornament containing holy symbols or symbols extolling womanhood (could be interpreted as the female form of divinity), and chains on either side made of black beads strung together using thick gold string or just a plain gold.
-Usually (and this depends on the community you belong to), during the wedding ceremony the ornament is strung on a thin cotton rope covered in turmeric paste by priests, who go on to perform many homa-s (rituals), get the people attending the wedding to bless it and finally, about 2 hours in, the groom is asked to hold the Thaali.
-He proclaims to all, that he is about to tie the sacred thread, as a symbol of his life, around the neck of this auspicious woman and he wishes her a hundred happy years of life.
+According to Hindu wedding rituals, the act of marriage, akin to the exchange of rings, is sealed with the tying of the Mangalsutra, which in Sanskrit means ‘Sacred Thread’ (‘Mangala‘ – sacred; ‘Sutra‘ – thread).
+It is also known as Thaali or Mangalyam.
+It consists of a gold pendant with chains on either side, which could be either plain gold or in the form of black beads strung on a thick golden wire.
+The pendant is engraved with holy symbols or symbols extolling womanhood that could be interpreted as the female form of divinity.
+Usually (and this depends on the community you belong to), during the ceremony, the pendant is strung on a cotton rope covered in turmeric paste by priests, who go on to perform many homa-s (rituals).
+They then have the wedding guests bless the Mangalsutra by passing it around on a plate, and finally (about 2 hours into the ceremony), the groom is asked to hold it up high and proclaim to all that he is about to tie the Sacred Thread, as a symbol of his life, around the neck of the auspicious woman seated on her father’s lap, and that he wishes her a hundred happy years of life.

 Ma parents acquiesced, of course.
 They didn’t have much of a choice.
 But they were left shell-shocked.
-I had never ever gone against my parents’ wishes before (as far as they were concerned).
-I always had great grades, always admired and liked and forever the perfect child.
-I was the golden dream that they shyly paraded in front of their friends, relatives and neighbours.
-I can’t say that I didn’t do it all willingly.
-I enjoyed the attention at times and academics did come easier to me than others.
-It wasn’t all bad but it wasn’t all good either.
+I had never ever gone against my parents’ wishes before (as far as they knew).
+I always had great grades.
+I was always admired, liked; forever the perfect child.
+I was the golden dream that they shyly paraded in front of their friends, relatives, and neighbours.
+I can’t say that I hadn’t done it all (overachieving, that is) willingly.
+I did enjoy the attention at times.
+It wasn’t all bad, but it wasn’t all good either.
 I demolished parts of my personality to accommodate the guilt that parental pressure brings.
-They were never aware of it and maybe they are reading this now with surprise (*Waving* Hi mum and dad!
+They were never aware of it, and maybe they are reading this now in a bit of a shock (*Waving* Hi mum and dad!
 I miss you guys!).
-It took some weeks before my dad could even say hello to me and we were well into making wedding arrangements before he even had anything positive to remark.
+It took some weeks before my dad could even say ‘hello’ to me.
+We were well into making wedding arrangements before he had anything positive to remark.

-It was a tough year for us – my parents and me.
-Almost everyday there was a new hurdle to overcome or skirt around, without damaging the tenuous string that held us together, in organising an inter-racial wedding.
-First, my extended family had to be taken onboard.
-Some thought I had crossed the line and some even said it out loud.
-The wedding rituals were then altered to accommodate the non-Hindu.
+It was a tough year for us.
+In organizing an inter-racial, international, inter-faith wedding, we faced a new hurdle almost everyday, which we either overcame or skirted around as deftly as we could, without damaging the tenuous string that held us together.
+First, my extended family had to be brought onboard.
+Many thought I had crossed the line, and some even said it out loud.
+The wedding rituals were then altered to accommodate the non-Hindu groom.
 Compromises were made.
-Next we mentally prepared for the meeting of the families who don’t have a language in common.
-They both use English – one heavily accented and the other too fast-paced and heavily laden with colloquial references.
-In the end nobody understood anybody really.
+Next, we mentally prepared for the meeting of the families who didn’t speak a common language.
+They both ‘used’ English – one slow and heavily accented, and the other fast-paced, mixed with tamil movie references.
+In the end, nobody understood anybody really.

 who after witnessing how truly happy my marriage is recently apologised tearfully for not having understood our love from the very beginning.